bguerout/oleoduc/README.md

 ### Features

-- Transform, filter, reduce and group data during stream processing
+- Easily transform, filter and write data flowing through the stream
+- Catch stream errors
 - Compose and merge streams together
 - Read a stream as if it were a promise